Academic Director/Expedition Guide

 A native of White Bear Lake, Minnesota, Jackie holds a bachelor's degree in English and communication studies from Hamline University.
 She became interested in journalism through Hamline's student newspaper, The Oracle, and served as editor-in-chief of the publication 2014-2015.
 Her work with Global Treks gave her the opportunity to connect more deeply with one of her favorite wilderness areas: the Apostle Islands on Lake Superior.
 She has written for several Minnesota publications and currently works as a staff writer for a community newspaper covering the Forest Lake and St. Croix Valley area in Minnesota.
 Her areas of interest include arts, music, theater, literature, outdoors, wildlife, sustainability, conservation, and travel.

-Chief Stress Reliever
+Project Specialist/Chief Stress Reliever

 Hailing from Canada, Lisa completed her undergraduate studies in music before moving to Minnesota for her masters in arts management.
 She then combined her love of the Arts and the outdoors by moving to the Canadian Rockies and working at The Banff Centre where she managed The Banff International String Quartet Competition, among other arts managements roles at the Centre over the years.
-Besides working in arts performance organizations, she has also lead a community foundation and done project management and consulting work with a variety of nonprofit agencies.
-An active teacher, Lisa has maintained a flute studio for over 20 years, as well as taught arts management at Saint Mary’s University.
+Besides working in arts performance organizations, she has also led a community foundation and conducted project management and consulting work with a variety of nonprofit agencies.
+An active teacher, Lisa has maintained a music studio for over 20 years, as well as taught at Saint Mary’s University.
 From running to all types of skiing, hiking, rock climbing, paddling, swimming, snow angel making, horseback riding and scuba diving, Lisa balances her love of activity with cooking and knitting.
 She spends her summers on the Mississippi River with her husband and during their winters they travel and explore new locations.

 Amanda received a B.S. in Natural Resources with an emphasis in Ecological Restoration from Northland College on the beautiful south shores of Lake Superior in Ashland, Wisconsin.
 Over the past 10 years Amanda has spent much of her professional and personal time pursuing activities related to the preservation and protection of natural resources.
 During her time at Northland College Amanda worked as a Project Coordinator for the Sigurd Olson Environmental Institute managing projects such as community rain gardens, wildlife monitoring, ecological surveying, grant management, wetland mitigation, and educational and outreach efforts.
 In 2009, Amanda travelled throughout Central America for 3 months as a part of a study abroad program whose mission statement was to strive to help society achieve a tipping point toward sustainability and to build bridges of understanding and cooperative action between business, environmental, and social interests.
 After college Amanda spent 3 years as an Aquatic Invasive Species Coordinator with Oconto County and is currently employed by the Lower Sioux Community as their Environmental Specialist.
 Her personal interests include dancing, rock climbing, skiing, teaching yoga, learning to hunt with her two bird dogs, and exploring Minnesota.
 Amanda believes that true education has the ability to spur an inner transformation that inspires life-changing action.
 Amanda believes that experiential programs such as Global Treks and Adventures provides an opportunity for students to think more deeply, holistically, and compassionately about self, community, and the environment.